malloydata/malloydata.github.io/docs/_src/user_guides/basic.md

 Let's break down each part of this query.
 - `query:` is the opening statement that indicates we're starting to write a query
 - `table('malloy-data.faa.airports')` defines the source for the query.
 The `table()` function creates a source from a table or view in the database.
-A source is similar to a table or view in SQL, but Malloy sources can include additional information that we'll cover later on.
+  - A source is similar to a table or view in SQL, but Malloy sources can include additional information like joins and measures.
+We'll cover this in depth later on.
 - The `->` operator begins the query.
 All queries take the form `source -> { ... }`, with the query logic specified inside of the curly braces.
 - `project: ` is equivalent to `SELECT` in SQL.
 In this clause, we select the `id`, `code`, and `city` columns from the table.
 The `project` operator takes its name from the [projection](https://en.wikipedia.org/wiki/Projection_(relational_algebra)) operation in Relational Algebra.
 - `limit: 10` limits the resultset of the query to the first 10 items

-You can explicitly list out the columns you want to project by specifying them as a list in the `project` clause:

 ## Query Operators

 In SQL, the <code>SELECT</code> command does two very different things.
 A <code>SELECT</code> with a <code>GROUP BY</code> aggregates data according to the <code>GROUP BY</code> clause and produces aggregate calculation against every calculation not in the <code>GROUP BY</code>.
-In Malloy, the query operator for this is `group_by:`.
-Calculation about data in the group are made using `aggregate:`.
+In Malloy, the query operator for this is `group_by`.
+Calculation about data in the group are made using `aggregate`.

 The second type of <code>SELECT</code> in SQL does not perform any aggregation;  All rows in the input table, unless filtered in some way, show up in the output table.
-In Malloy, this command is called `project:`.
+In Malloy, this command is called `project`.

 ### Aggregate
 In the query below, the data will be grouped by `state` and `county`, and will produce an aggregate calculation for `airport_count` and `average_elevation`.